 “I’m normally the first one to make the move.
 I’m always the one who says, ‘Let me get your number.’
 Or I slide into their DMs on Instagram.
 I’m not suffering because I’m alone.
 There were many years I was in a relationship and I wasn’t learning about myself.
 Now I’m learning about what I like, what I need, and what I want.”

 After her breakdown, Demi decided to be totally open about her addictions, her mental health problems and self harming to help other young people facing the same problems.

 “I grew up in the era of really, really skinny celebrities.
 That was the look.
 And it was cool to be seen partying.
 Drugs were glamorized, and when I was 12 or 13, nobody was talking about mental illness.
 Nobody was talking about eating disorders.
 Nobody was talking about cutting.
 I wanted somebody for my little sister to look up to.
 I took on that role because I knew it was important.”

-Check out Demi’s stunning photos.
+Check out Demi’s stunning video.
 She’s definitely grown up.